sebas8sebas/RubiksCubeSolvingWebApp/README.md

-This project consists on a flask application to solve the Rubik's cube using the beginner's method.
+This project consists on a Flask application to solve the Rubik's cube using the beginner's method.

 I used the JavaScript library <a href="https://threejs.org/">Three.js</a> to create a 3d animation of the Rubik's cube where the user can enter the state of the cube.